spacemit-com/docs/en/device/boot.md

 }
 ```

-For U-Boot versions prior to v1.0.9, patches need to be applied.
-Save the following patch file, enter the U-Boot repository, apply the patch, and recompile.
+For U-Boot versions prior to v1.0.9, a patch is required to support hidden partitions.

+1. Save the patch file (e.g., `support-hidden-partition.patch`).

+2. Apply the patch in the U-Boot source directory.

+3. Rebuild U-Boot.

 `cat support-hidden-partition.patch`

 ```sh